Are you going through the MANopause?

 - Change in body shape - loss of muscle mass and increased body fat

 ‘Late-onset hypogonadism’ can sometimes be responsible for these symptoms.
-However, these changes may be caused by other issues unrelated to a hormone imbalance.
-Because of this, it is important to distinguish between low testosterone and these other factors as the cause of the symptoms.
+However, the changes may be caused by other issues unrelated to a hormone imbalance, and it is important to distinguish between the possible reasons.

 How is the manopause diagnosed?

 If you are experiencing any symptoms of the manopause, a testosterone test is recommended.
-If the results of this test are within the normal range, it would be beneficial to retest your testosterone level again in 3 months for confirmation.
-If your testosterone levels are found to be low, one of our doctors will comment on your results and offer their advice regarding your next steps.
+If the results are within the normal range, it would be beneficial to retest your testosterone level again in 3 months for confirmation.
+If your initial testosterone levels are low, one of our doctors will offer their advice regarding your next steps.

 Can blood tests help to identify the manopause?

-Our Testosterone test is one of our best sellers and, priced only at £29, can be completed from the comfort of your own home.
-For a more comprehensive picture of your hormone levels, our Male Hormone Check measures your levels of testosterone as well as a calculation of your level of free testosterone (testosterone which is not bound to proteins and therefore available to your cells).
+Our Testosterone Blood Test is a best seller, priced only at £23.20 until midnight Thursday 12th March, and can be completed from the comfort of your own home.
+For a more comprehensive view of your hormone levels, our Male Hormone Check measures your testosterone and your free testosterone (that which is not bound to proteins and therefore available to your cells).

-If you are experiencing any niggling symptoms, don’t just blame them on your age; a simple blood test could show whether your testosterone levels are slowing you down.
+If you are experiencing any symptoms, don’t just blame them on your age; a simple blood test could reveal whether your testosterone levels are slowing you down.